 Yellow plastic pipes are for electric.

-Single cables are usually run through the yellow pipes.
+Several single wires are usually run through the yellow pipes.

 Best not to employ locals as a lot are not working because they are inefficient – locals can be jealous, – locals can be slow and lazy.